Read on for answers about different aspects of this course

 The 12-week programmes start on Saturday 10th June.

 The 6-week programmes start on Saturday 10th June or Saturday 22nd July.

-12 weeks or 6 weeks
+The courses are 12 weeks or 6 weeks.

 There is no cost to enrol on the programme, and accommodation and catering at the residential weekend is provided free of charge.
 Participants are responsible for their own travel expenses.

 Bursaries are available on request from Catch22 to help with travel costs and tech equipment.
-Ask your Career Coach for more information.
+Ask your career coach for more information.

 Applicants must be aged 18yrs+, and priority will be given to those aged 18-24yrs.

 Yes, applicants must live in one of the following postcodes:

 CA – Carlisle